UUCF closed Jul. 16-23

 Learn, Enjoy, Engage, Relax at the Fall Adult Retreat

 Fri., Oct.
 13-Sun., Oct.
 15, Claggett Center in Adamstown, MD.
 All adults are welcome.
 To register, download this fillable PDF, fill it out and email it to Kathy Birnbaum or Mary Butler.
 After you’ve registered, please note the cost of your registration, enter that amount here and click the PayPal Pay Now link to pay your fee.
 You can also sign up in the Commons after services.
-Prices will increase after Jun.
-18, but registration will continue while rooms are available.
+Registration will continue while rooms are available.

 UU Leadership Classes online